J. W. Barlament is an author, blogger, and researcher of political, philosophical, and religious issues.

 In fact, we may take the many similarities between these different belief systems to a startling conclusion.
 Almost every worldwide tribal religion is strikingly similar; they are shamanistic or animistic, with some sort of overarching energy or spirit present in their mythologies.
 Cultures with strong tribal traditions, such as the Amerindians, Pacific Islanders, Australian Aboriginals, Sub-Saharan Africans, and the indigenous Siberians all provide evidence of this.
 In addition to this, plentiful evidence exists that Europeans, Near Easterners, and Far Easterners had similar practices in the deep past.
 This all makes it reasonable to assume some variety of shamanism or animism, containing some form of the Way as a universal energy, was the default religion of all humanity before the birth of civilization.
 This theoretical religion, which emerged perhaps tens or even hundreds of thousands of years ago, we may call the Proto-World religion.

 According to the doctrine of perennialism, Proto-World is, in fact, the one true religion, and all succeeding religions are mere misinterpretations of its eternal truth.
-Perennialism states that there is, indeed, a single religion at the origin of all others, and that this religion was based off of direct religious experience and a less corrupted understanding of the relationship between the physical and the spiritual.
-This would make Proto-World’s influence so universal because it’s based off of a truly universal truth, thus giving credibility to the apparently Proto-World concept of the Way.
-Unfortunately for perennialism, though, its ideas are almost entirely based off of speculation, as we have very little evidence of religious activity in the deep past.
+Perennialism states that there is, indeed, a single religion at the origin of all others and that this religion was based on direct religious experience and a less corrupted understanding of the relationship between the physical and the spiritual.
+This would make Proto-World’s influence so universal because it’s based on a truly universal truth, thus giving credibility to the apparently Proto-World concept of the Way.
+Unfortunately for perennialism, though, its ideas are almost entirely based on speculation, as we have very little evidence of religious activity in the deep past.

 Perhaps most eye-raising of all, the idea of the Way might just actually be both an inheritance from the Proto-World religion and a universal truth.
 We may be predisposed to being able to perceive the Way, either because of culture or evolution, but that does not necessarily make the Way any less real.
 We’re evolutionarily predisposed to see what’s in front of us, but even though our specific interpretations of what’s in front of us may be warped, that does not make what’s in front of us any less real.
 The Way is similar in this regard.
 It is likely a fusion of a cultural or evolutionary inheritance and a universal truth.
 Having established where the Way came from, then, what exactly even is it?